 - Mr Compress

-My Hero Academia’s first foray into the battle royale genre will bring a few twists and turns to the tried-and-true, everyone for themselves modes other games have leaned into.
+My Hero Academia’s first foray into the battle royale genre will bring a few twists and turns to the tried-and-true battle royal formula.

-There will also be endangered civilians scattered around the map; some teams will have to rescue as secondary objectives, while others will have to stop them.
+Collectible cards that can provide power-ups will be available around the map, and there will also be endangered civilians scattered around the field; some teams will have to rescue them as secondary objectives, while others will have to stop them.